zeshan1977/IssuesApplicationNodejs/Readme.md

 You can browse the apis at <http://localhost:3000>

 Test via postman.
-Adding json text inside the body and sending
+Adding json text inside the body and sending or you can test it with curl